wuzhengy/TAU/README.md

    * Rename/blacklist - users can rename or blacklist a peer
    * Support unlimited multiple devices sharing same address/account.
 - Dashboard: network data consumption, nodes status and devices status
----

-## Data flow: StateDB, BlocksDB and DHT
-  - statedb is the local database holding account power and balance
-  - blockdb is the local database holding the blocks content that will be put and get through DHT
-  - DHT provides key-value mutable data item, TAU has revised libtorrent DHT to keep mutable data structure only, and modified ID and encryption system to prevent sybil and eclipse attack.
-The basic idea is that routing table entry has to be honest in relaying on-chain data.
-  - Data flow
-    - `blockdb` ---> `tauDHT put` ---> `DHT`
-    - `blockdb` <--- `tauDHT demand/get` <--- `DHT`
-    - `statedb` <--> `blockdb`
-  - p2p IP level direct communication on phones is not possible to implement, given firewalls/NAT and personal device security restrictions.
-DHT is the overlay p2p communication.
-When peer is off-line, the content is still available in DHT cache for exchange.
 ## Concepts
 - Version 1 default parameters:
   - 5 minutes average to generate a block.
 It can be upgraded when network enhance.
   - One block has one transaction.
 One block can include more transaction by encoding the hash of other transactions, which may be implmented in future version.
-- p2c, peer to consensus for reducing the sybil attack by requiring nodes all relaying data related onchain peers or friend list.
-If one node transmitting or relaying content not relating to onchain account, it will be droped from routing table.
 - Community ChainID := `community name`#`hash(GenesisMinerPubkey + timestamp)`
   - Community will choose its own `community name`.
   - example: TAUcoin ID is TAUcoin#hash